Citrix Provisioning supports upgrading to the latest product version from versions starting with 7.15.

 - Judging by the free space on the C:\ partition, increase the size of the VM’s hard disk if needed.

 If this operating system is Windows 10 1607 (code name Redstone 1 or Anniversary Update), Windows 10 update will create another system partition after the C:\ partition.
-At this time, it is not possible to increase the size of C:\ partition.
+Currently, it is not possible to increase the size of C:\ partition.

 - Boot the VM.
 Please note the local admin of the VM and remember the local admin password.

 - Run Windows 10 update to upgrade Windows 10.

-- You may have to use rlocal admin credentials to log in since the Windows 10 upgrade process can impact active directory.
+- You may have to use local admin credentials to log in since the Windows 10 upgrade process can impact active directory.

 - Rejoin the VM to active directory if needed.

 - Install new drivers and more Windows updates if needed.

-- Once updates are done, install Provisioning Services target device software.
+- Once updates are done, install Citrix Provisioning target device software.

-- Use the Imaging Wizard or P2PVS to create a new vDisk.
+- Use the Imaging Wizard or P2PVS to create a vDisk.
 The old vDisk can be used if the size of the VM’s virtual hard disk has not been increased in step 11.